Salah856/AWS_WhitePapers_Summary/IPv6 on AWS.md

 AWS Site-to-Site VPN connectivity configuration comprises multiple parts:

-   • The customer gateway, which is the logical representation of the onpremises VPN end point.
+   1. The customer gateway, which is the logical representation of the onpremises VPN end point.
-   • The VPN connection.
+   2. The VPN connection.
-   • The local device configuration on the VPN appliance, represented by the customer gateway.
+   3. The local device configuration on the VPN appliance, represented by the customer gateway.

 Any AWS S2S VPN connection consists of two tunnels.
 It is this connection that defines the IP addressing, ISAKMP, IPsec, and BGP peering parameters.

+### Designing DNS for IPv6

+The core concept of DNS is unchanged from IPv4.
+From a Layer 3 perspective, DNS is just another application, and therefore, by virtue of the OSI/ISO model provided abstraction, agnostic to the chosen network layer protocol.

+Regardless of the IP version, there is a deep link between DNS and the IP layer.

+The DNS specification has adapted and introduced an additional type to accommodate IPv6 addresses.

+In IPv6 the equivalent of the IPv4 “A” records are AAAA records.

+This means that it is possible to use IPv4 as the network protocol to connect to a DNS server and resolve an IPv6 (AAAA) record.

+#### PTR records

+A pointer (PTR) record translates an IP address to its domain name.

+IPv6 addresses are reverse mapped under the domain IP6.ARPA.

+IPv6 reverse maps use a sequence of nibbles separated by dots with the suffix “.IP6.ARPA” as defined in RFC 3596.

+For example, the reverse lookup domain name corresponding to the address 2001:db8:1234:1a00:1:2:3:4 would be 4.0.0.0.3.0.0.0.2.0.0.0.1.0.0.0.0.0.a.1.4.3.2.1.8.b.d.0.1.0.0.2.ip6.arpa